-- Rezone Metro site from R-60 to Commercial Residential - CR2.5 CO.25 R2.5 H260. - Allow two signature buildings up to 260 feet high along Rockville Pike. - Limit building height for all other buildings at the Metro Site to 160 feet (see Urban Design Chapter for detailed guidelines). - Promote the creation of flexible first floor spaces that can house adaptable retail and/or live work space. - Explore opportunities to provide affordable and moderately priced units at the Metro station beyond the minimum required 12.5 percent MPDUs.
+- Rezone Metro site from R-60 to Commercial Residential CR-3.0 (C-0.5 R-2.75 H-300). - Allow two signature buildings up to 300 feet high along Rockville Pike. - Allow one building of up to 220 feet high on Tuckerman Lane. - Limit building height for all other buildings at the Metro site to 160 feet (see Urban Design Chapter for detailed guidelines). - Promote the creation of flexible first floor spaces that can house adaptable retail and/or live work space. - Provide 15 percent MPDUs on the Metro site.